aws-samples/aws-genomics-workflows/docs/orchestration/cromwell/cromwell-overview.md

 | Name | Description | Source | Launch Stack |
 | -- | -- | :--: | :--: |
-{{ cfn_stack_row("Cromwell All-in-One", "Cromwell", "cromwell/cromwell-aio.template.yaml", "Create all resources needed to run Cromwell on AWS: a Custom AMI, S3 Bucket, AWS Batch Environment, and Cromwell Server Instance") }}
+{{ cfn_stack_row("Cromwell All-in-One", "Cromwell", "cromwell/cromwell-aio.template.yaml", "Create all resources needed to run Cromwell on AWS: an S3 Bucket, AWS Batch Environment, and Cromwell Server Instance") }}

 When the above stack is complete, navigate to the `HostName` that is generated in the outputs to access Cromwell via its SwaggerUI.